7 min read · Cost

 Key takeaways

-- Cladding alone saves nearly nothing — air sealing and what's under it does
+- Cladding alone saves nearly nothing — the assembly underneath does the work

 FAQ